Teaching English in Central and Eastern Europe

 Partly because the Hungarian language is so difficult to master and partly because of the success of the program to retrain teachers who taught Russian in the bad old days, many schools prefer native Hungarians as English teachers.
 Despite this, a demand for qualified native speakers still exists, especially in the business market.
 The invasion by foreigners of Budapest was never as overwhelming as it was (and is) in Prague, but Budapest still has a glut of teachers.
 More opportunities exist in the provinces though, even in the more remote parts of the country, formal academic qualifications are important.

-Central European Teaching Program (CETP), Portland, OR (www.cetp.info).
-Places up to 80 native speakers of English in Hungarian state schools and a few in the Czech Republic.
+Central European Teaching Program (CETP).
+Places native speakers of English in Hungarian state schools and a few in the Czech Republic.
 Volunteers must have a university degree and have completed a 40-hour TEFL Certificate (online or otherwise).
-The program fee is $2,500, and teachers are paid $450-$750 per month with free accommodation provided.

-International House World Organization, London (ihworld.com/jobs).
+International House World Organization: Jobs, London, UK.
 One of the first language teaching organizations to operate in Eastern Europe, IH continues to be one of the most active and has expanded into the Central Asian Republics.
 International House now has schools around the world in 50 countries.
 Jobs are open to teachers with a Cambridge CELTA or Trinity TESOL Certificate (or equivalent).
 Vacancies crop up most often in Moscow, Almaty, Bratislava, Bucharest, Prague, Budapest and various cities in Poland and the Ukraine.

-Peace Corps, Washington, DC (www.peacecorps.gov).
+Peace Corps.
 Provides volunteer teachers on 27-month contracts to many countries in Eastern Europe, with the largest numbers in Ukraine, Bulgaria, Moldova and Azerbaijan.
 Candidates must have a degree and at least three months of teaching or tutoring experience in English or ESL.
 All expenses, including airfare and health insurance, are covered.
-Applicants are recruited to teach at both secondary and university level and to become involved with teacher training and curriculum development.
+Applicants are recruited to teach at both secondary and university level and to become involved with teacher training and curriculum development. .

-SUSAN GRIFFITH is author of the book Teaching English Abroad now in its 12th edition (published November 2012).
+SUSAN GRIFFITH is author of the book Teaching English Abroad now in its 16th edition.
 See Susan's bio for more information about her extensive bibliography or to purchase her book.